-Nitropack plugin mentioned in #4 has this feature included automatically so you can get the benefits without any extra works.
+The Nitropack plugin has this feature included automatically so you can get the benefits without any extra works.

-As your website starts to get bigger, your database will starts to get slower due to the amount of data it stores.
+As your website starts to get bigger, your database will start to get slower due to the amount of data it stores.
 Thus, you will need to optimize the database periodically.

-WP Optimize is a WordPress plugin that do just that.
+WP-Optimize is a WordPress plugin that does just that.
 Just install the plugin and start optimizing your database.

 However, if your website is not very big, the optimization may not help much.
-Which is why this tips is not at the top of the list.
+This is why this tip is not at the top of the list.